yaofeng-wang/Functional_Programming_in_Scala_Specialization/01_Functional_Programming_Principles_in_Scala/Week4/notes.md

 class C[A] { ... } // C is nonvariant
 ```

-Exercise.
+Exercise:

-Say you have two function types:
+Say you have two function types,
 ```
 type A = IntSet => NonEmpty
 type B = NonEmpty => IntSet